 What is a man?
 Are all persons born with immortal souls in them, or do only the saved put on immortality at the resurrection?
 Is a person a three part being, an animal body with both a soul and a spirit that one or both will live after the body is dead?
 This is one of the most important questions of all time.
 It has more influence on our conception of our nature, our view of life in this world, and our view of life after death than any other question.

 Soul in the Old Testament is translated from nehphesh

-3. Of the 473 times nehphesh is translated “soul” in the King James Version, “soul” was taken out of the New International Version 401 times.
+2. Of the 473 times nehphesh is translated “soul” in the King James Version; “soul” was taken out of the New International Version 401 times.

 (1).
 NOUNS, soul about 473 times; Life about 122 times; Person about 26 times; Mind about 15 times; Heart about 15 times.

 (2).
-PERSONAL PRONOUNS, changed into many 44 plus different pronouns,–yourselves, themselves, her, me, he, his, himself, and many other pronouns.
+PERSONAL PRONOUNS, the noun, nehphesh is changed into 44 plus different pronouns, – yourselves, themselves, her, me, he, his, himself, and many other pronouns.

 (3).
-ALL OTHERS, about 200 times (changed to verbs, adjectives, adverbs, etc.) man, creature, living being, own, any, living thing, living creatures, lives, the dead, dead body, kills, slays, slay him, mortally, discontented, ghost, breath, will, appetite, hearty desire, desire, pleasure, lust, and deadly, all translated from the same Hebrew word.
+ALL OTHERS, about 200 times (changed to verbs, adjectives, adverbs, etc.) man, creature, living being, own, any, living thing, living creatures, lives, the dead, dead body, kills, slays, slay him, mortally, discontented, ghost, breath, will, appetite, hearty desire, desire, pleasure, lust, and deadly, all translated from the same Hebrew word that is a noun.

 AS IT IS TRANSLATED